 The Courier Journal

-Soon, five Edge reporters outlined their article ideas and then attended GSA sessions via Zoom, interviewed students and faculty, and worked on their seven pieces through several coaching and editing meetings.
+Soon, five Edge reporters outlined their article ideas and then attended GSA sessions via Zoom, interviewed students and faculty, and worked on their seven pieces (see links below under team members' names) through several coaching and editing meetings.

 Now, the community can be read their work through several outlets.